About

 Speaking

-I've spoken about performance, open source, and developer tooling on podcasts and at events including:
+I've spoken about performance, open source, agent infrastructure, and developer tooling on podcasts and at events including:

 Conferences: